Community Benefit

 St. Vincent de Paul Society of Marin County

-St. Vincent de Paul believes poverty hurts everyone and that everyone needs
+St. Vincent de Paul believes everyone needs food, housing, dignity, and

-food, housing, dignity and a chance for a better life – no one can
+a chance for a better life – no one can do it alone.
+Funds supported

 Seniors are a federally designated medically underserved population in

 West Marin.
-West Marin Senior Services provides case management, home
+WMSS provides case management, home-delivered meals, congregate

 To learn more about our community partners, and how you can get involved, please visit their websites.